sous-chefs/ruby_build/README.md

 ## <a name="attributes-default-ruby-base-path"></a> default\_ruby_base\_path

-The default path prefix for a system-wide installed Ruby.
+The default base path for a system-wide installed Ruby.
 For example, the following resource:

     ruby_build_ruby "1.9.3-p0"